What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Other travellers: You won't see too many Americans or Israelis that's for sure (although the Americans that do make it are very much welcomed).
 Expect a good number of Dutch, English and Japanese with the rest made up by other European nationalities and Ozzies.

 • Tourist factor: Really depends on the time of year and political situation.
-Mid summer before 911 on the KKH would be pretty busy.
+Mid-summer before 911 on the KKH would be pretty busy.
 In recent years in the north during the summer 6/10.
 In the winter and rest of the country 4 or 3/10.
 In late 2005 just before the major earthquake, things really seemed to be picking up again.

 • Accommodation: Plenty of rooms in most towns.
 Along the KKH almost any village on a road will have a cheap guest house.
 Always cheap and very cheap options available.
 On the tourist trail in the North you can expect some excellent value mid-range options.
 Travel slightly out of season to get great discounts.
 Likewise, in places like Swat, prices rise big style in the summer.
 Plenty of places to pitch tents, but why would you with such cheap options abundant?
 Many rustic spots have lodges owned by the forestry commission.
 Expect some great views and orchard-set places to stay on the KKH.
 Guesthouses normally have plenty of blankets but in midwinter a sleeping bag is useful.
 In big towns it's the normal soulless fare.
 There is no well-run teahouse situation as in Nepal for trekkers.
 If trekking at length you need a tent (this can normally be arranged locally - easy to sort out in main trekking areas on the KKH), besides there are plenty of good day treks if you are fairly fit.